Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 That is their main advantage and their main defect.

 The NDP is the obvious candidate because the dependency graph is at least in the same neighbourhood.
 It already speaks the language of public services, workers, health care, housing, affordability, redistribution, and social protection.
+Its own recent campaign commitments emphasize [health care, homes, affordability, workers, climate, reconciliation, and democracy](https://www.ndp.ca/campaign-commitments "politics, institutions, movements | NDP").
 It has riding associations, candidates, ballot presence, unions, volunteers, donor infrastructure, caucus experience, and voters who might be reachable.

 That is enormous.